Citizens Fire Academy

 Learn What it Takes to Provide Fire & EMS Protection

-Through the Citizens Fire Academy, a free 8 to 10-class program, Hampton Fire & Rescue offers citizens the opportunity to learn just what it takes to provide fire, emergency medical services, and HazMat protection.
+Through the Citizens Fire Academy, a free two-day program, Hampton Fire & Rescue offers citizens the opportunity to learn just what it takes to provide fire, emergency medical services, and HazMat protection.

 Not ready to register?
 Sign up for Notify Me to receive notices from Hampton Fire & Rescue, including the dates of our next Citizens Fire Academy.
 Still have questions, need additional information; email CFA.

-The class will cover, in no specific order, the following topics: Engine Company Operations, Marine Operations, Aerial Operations, Vehicle Extrication, Fire Extinguisher Training, EMS Training Overview, CPR-earn your certification, Technical Rescue, and Personal Protective Equipment.
+Classes will be held over four sessions from 6-8 p.m. on Thursday and 9 a.m.-5 p.m. on Saturday from Sept.
+21-30, 2017.
+The classes will cover, in no specific order: Engine Company Operations, Marine Operations, Aerial Operations, Vehicle Extrication, Fire Extinguisher Training, EMS Training Overview, CPR-earn your certification, Technical Rescue, and Personal Protective Equipment.

 Past Classes Have Included: